luomin/website/source/en/tutorial/classifier_python.rst

  1. How to connect to Jubatus Server

-  Connect to Jubatus Server （Row 7）.
+  Connect to Jubatus Server (Row 7).
   Setting the IP addr., RPC port of Jubatus Server.

  2. Prepare the learning data

-  Make a train_data array list for the data to be learnt （Row 8-17）.
+  Make a train_data array list for the data to be learnt (Row 8-17).

   The dataset is input into the train() method (Row 18), for the learning process.
 The figure below shows the structure of the data being leant.